ozzie-lam/rebyte-docs/guide/overview.md

 * Google Drive
 * GitHub

-Rebyte use LLM embeddings to convert data into a format that can be used by agents and assistants.
+Rebyte use LLM embeddings to convert data into a format that can be used by tools and assistants.
 Currently, Rebyte supports the two following embedding providers:

 * OpenAI embeddings
 * Voyager embeddings

 ### Team

 The team is a group of users who collaborate on Rebyte.
-Each team has its own space where members can create and share assistants, agents, and knowledge.
+Each team has its own space where members can create and share assistants, tools, and knowledge.
 Team members can have different roles, such as admin, builder, or user, with varying permissions to manage and access the workspace.